The Best Age for Speech Therapy

 When To See A Speech and Language Therapist

-It’s best to seek a speech and language assessment as soon as you notice that your child isn’t meeting communication milestones.
+It’s best to seek a speech and language evaluation as soon as you notice that your child isn’t meeting communication milestones.
 We know the idea of speech therapy can sound and feel a bit scary for some parents.
-But, as a speech therapists with over 22 years’ experience combined under our belts, We can assure you that it’s really just about gathering information and learning about your child.
+But, as a speech therapists with over 25 years’ experience combined under our belts, We can assure you that it’s really just about gathering information and learning about your child.

 During an assessment, your speech-language pathologist will get to know you and your child.
 They’ll assess which communication skills are your child’s biggest strengths, and which ones they may need more support with.
 And, they’ll do it all in a child-friendly way that keeps them engaged and entertained.
 (Don’t worry, we know what kids are like.
 We don’t expect them to sit still for a whole hour!)